sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/index.md

 ```

 The `-config` can be anything you want, of course.

+Have questions or need help?
+Feel free to [open a discussion](https://github.com/sourcegraph/sourcegraph/discussions/categories/developer-experience)!
+Sourcegraph teammates can also leave a message in [#dev-experience](https://sourcegraph.slack.com/archives/C01N83PS4TU).

 > NOTE: For Sourcegraph teammates, we have a weekly [`sg` hack hour](https://handbook.sourcegraph.com/departments/product-engineering/engineering/enablement/dev-experience#sg-hack-hour) you can hop in to if you're interested in contributing!